Top ten things to do in Summer

 Bungaree Station, established in 1841, have 7 self-contained units sleeping up to 39 people and a separate bunkhouse sleeping up to an additional 25 people.
 As well as access to the pool, overnight guests can experience life on the farm with a morning feed of the farm animals including deer, kangaroos, horses and chickens , plus complimentary access to wander the grounds at their leisure.

 Bukirk Glamping has all the added luxuries.
-5 bell tents with private ensuites and two tiny homes plus a pool just for guests (so you don’t have to share resident Kevin ‘Kevy’ Bacon’s mud bath).
+5 glamping tents with private ensuites and three luxury cabins (including one fully accessible) plus a pool just for guests (so you don’t have to share resident Kevin ‘Kevi’ Bacon’s mud bath).
 At the other end of the wine region sits One Tree B&B, within walking distance to the Auburn main street, hotel, restaurant, cellar doors, cafes and more with a pool and spa for your private use.
 Larger groups are sumptuously catered for at O’Brien’s of Clare, an 8-acre property surrounded by vineyards only 2 minutes from Clare featuring a pool and hot tub.

 If you've got the little ones tagging along, check out our kid-friendly summer stays here.